robin-rpr/calos/doc/clearly-run.rst

 1. :code:`ptrace(2)`, used by debuggers and related tools.
 One can attach a debugger to processes in descendant namespaces, but not sibling namespaces.
-   The practical effect of this is that (without :code:`--join`), you can’t run a command with :code:`ch-run` and then attach to it with a debugger also run with :code:`ch-run`.
+   The practical effect of this is that (without :code:`--join`), you can’t run a command with :code:`clearly run` and then attach to it with a debugger also run with :code:`clearly run`.

 2. *Cross-memory attach* (CMA) is used by cooperating processes to communicate by simply reading and writing one another’s memory.
 This is also not